For a good overview, see Nutrients in the Vegan Diet – from the Vegan Society UK.

 - Many meat and dairy products contain high amounts of vitamin B12 because animals accumulate this bacterial product during their lives, and livestock are often supplemented with vitamin B12 in their feed.

-- While there is some evidence that B12 can be produced by plants, fortified foods and supplements are the only proven reliable sources for vegans.
+- While there is some evidence that B12 can be produced by plants, fortified foods and supplements are currently the only proven reliable sources for vegans.

 - Some fortified foods also contain B12 such as plant based milks, vegan spreads, nutritional yeast flakes, yeast extracts and breakfast cereals.